cardillan/mindcode/doc/syntax/TOOLS-CMDLINE.markdown

 input/output files:
-  input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified output                 Output file to receive compiled  mlog  code;  uses  input  file  with  .mlog extension when not
+  input                  Mindcode file to be compiled into an mlog file; uses stdin when not specified --excerpt [EXCERPT]    Allows to specify a portion  of  the  input  file  for  processing, parts outside the specified
-                         specified, or stdout when input is stdin.
-Use "-" to force stdout output.
-  --excerpt [EXCERPT]    Allows to specify a portion  of  the  input  file  for  processing, parts outside the specified
                          excerpt are ignored.
 The excerpt needs  to be specified as 'line:column-line:column' (':column' may be omitted if it is equal to 1),  giving two positions inside the main input file separated by a dash.
 The start position must precede the end position.
+  -o, --output [OUTPUT]  Output file to receive compiled  mlog  code;  uses  input  file  with  .mlog extension when not
+                         specified, or stdout when input is stdin.
+Use "-" to force stdout output.
   -l, --log [LOG]        Output file to receive compiler messages; uses input  file  with .log extension when no file is
                          specified.
   --file-references {path,uri,windows-uri}